The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Evaluation: Anxiety dropped from 7/10 to 4/10 by the end of the session.
 Client said she felt steadier.
 Will practice again next time.

-DARP notes a type of progress note that extends DAP by adding a Response section that captures how the client reacted to in-session interventions, which standard DAP does not document.
+DARP notes are a type of progress note that extends DAP by adding a Response section that captures how the client reacted to in-session interventions — something standard DAP does not document.

 DARP stands for Data, Assessment, Response, and Plan.
 It sits between DAP and BIRP: more detail than DAP, less structure than BIRP.
 Clinicians managing complex cases who need documented proof of intervention response without adopting a full behavioral framework find DARP notes useful.